SeldonIO/seldon-core/docs-gb/models/scheduling.md

 This process is designed to be extensible, allowing for the addition of new filters in future versions to enhance scheduling decisions.

 {% hint style="info" %}
-**Note**: A specific Model can only be assigned to at most one Server and therefore this Server will require to have enough replicas to host all replicas of the Model.
+**Note**: A specific Model can only be assigned to at most one Server and therefore this Server requires enough replicas to host all replicas of the Model.
 {% endhint %}

 ## Partial Scheduling